Resources from Hands On Nashville

 Mariah Ragland, The Nashville Food Project

 All background checks are not created equal.
-Through a partnership between Hands On Nashville and Verified Volunteers, your organization can access the below benefits.
+Through a partnership between Hands On Nashville and Verified Volunteers, your organization can access these benefits:

 - Make informed decisions: Verified Volunteers background checks include the Department of Justice Sex Offender Registry, the only current and complete source of sex-offender information.